 YCIS has offered Chinese learning since the school was established in 1932.
 As a visionary led international school, YCIS strives to unite the best elements of Eastern and Western traditions and practices.
-Learning Chinese language and culture in Yew Chung helps to open doors for our students to learn about the Eastern world, fusing cross cultural thinking and open-mindedness.
+Learning Chinese language and culture in Yew Chung helps to open doors for our students to learn about the Eastern world, fusing cross-cultural thinking and open-mindedness.

 Students learn to read, write and speak fluently in Putonghua through curricula tailored for both native and non-native speakers.
-The Chinese Language and Culture Programme runs from Kindergarten all the way through to graduation and help students attain a strong command of the Chinese language after two to three years.
+The Chinese Language and Culture Programme runs from Kindergarten all the way through to graduation and helps students attain a strong command of the Chinese language after two to three years.

 Within each Kindergarten and Primary School classroom, two fully qualified Co-Teachers, one Western and one Chinese, work together at teaching and share all responsibilities over the care and education of students in class.
 They plan and work together to provide students with a variety of learning experiences and help students develop English and Chinese communication skills in a bi-cultural and fully immersive bilingual environment.